Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Full Defense Evaluation Results

+\shortsectionBf{Spatial Misdirection Attack Against Defenses.} Table~\ref{tab:appendix_inputaware_defense_full} reports the full defense evaluation results for the spatial misdirection attack across all trigger modalities, poisoning ratios, and metrics.

+\shortsectionBf{Duration Inflation Attack Against Defenses.} Table~\ref{tab:defense_duration_full} reports the full defense evaluation results for the duration inflation attack across all poisoning ratios and metrics for vision, text, and multimodal triggers, respectively.

-\textbf{Detection results on backdoored models.} Table~\ref{tab:securegaze_results} reports SecureGaze results for our backdoored models across trigger modalities and poisoning ratios.
+\shortsectionBf{SecureGaze Detection Failure.} Table~\ref{tab:securegaze_results} reports SecureGaze results for our backdoored models across trigger modalities and poisoning ratios.
 Following prior work, an RAV value below $0.1$ indicates output collapse.
 However, in our setting, none of the evaluated models fall clearly below this threshold in a way that separates them from clean behavior.
 As a result, SecureGaze does not reliably flag our attacks.

 This behavior likely stems from two factors.
 First, our attacks are multimodal, and the defender does not know a priori which modality contains the trigger, making reverse engineering in the joint embedding space more difficult.
 Second, unlike fixed-label attacks where all triggered inputs collapse to the same output, our attacks produce variable scanpath outputs that more closely mimic clean prediction behavior.
 Consequently, they may reduce output variance slightly, but do not induce the strong collapse pattern on which SecureGaze relies.